You want smart political talk without the meltdowns?

 So it's never ending.

-We're gonna make that comparison.
+We're going to make that comparison.

-Oh, why are we investigating that?
+Oh, why aren't we investigating that?

 How hypocritical is she?